muxinc/mux-docs/ooyala/options-and-metadata.md

 - Video details (prepended by `video_`) describe the current video that's playing and are all reset automatically when [changing the video](changing-the-video).
 This metadata would come from your internal CMS or video management system.
 - Player details (prepended by `player_`) describe the player configuration that's being used and should be set whenever monitoring is started on a new player.
 They do not reset when the video is changed.
 - All other details will persist until explicitly changed.

-In the Objective-C SDKs, *names are converted to lowerCamelCase setters and getters per Apple's naming guidelines*.
-See the <a href="https://github.com/muxinc/stats-sdk-objc/blob/master/Frameworks/iOS/release/MUXSDKStats.framework/Headers/MUXSDKCustomerPlayerData.h" target="_blank">MUXSDKCustomerPlayerData.h</a> and <a href="https://github.com/muxinc/stats-sdk-objc/blob/master/Frameworks/iOS/release/MUXSDKStats.framework/Headers/MUXSDKCustomerVideoData.h" target="_blank">MUXSDKCustomerVideoData.h</a> header files for a complete list of names.

 Name	| Description
 ----- | -----------